Blushock/Staff/README.md

 You will teach Staff-In-Training everything in general responsibilities.

 ## Troop Retention
+Getting troops into IW is important.
+So is keeping them in.

 ## News/Website
+Write posts about all sorts of topics on our WordPress.

+### Time Capsule
+- Write about an event from Club Penguin or in IW.
+  - Ex: My article about recruiting on Club Penguin Online.
+- Be detailed, but also be concise.
+- Interview people when necessary.

+### TOTW/SMOTW
+- Reserved for LITs and above.

 ## Graphics
 Create graphics to be used for various purposes.
 Photoshop is the most popular tool, but FireAlpaca and paint.net are high quality freee alternatives.
 GIMP is both free and open source.